Bi vs. Semi (weekly/monthly/annually)

 If it’s “once every two weeks”, that’s equal to twice every FOUR weeks, not every week.
 Jane, I’m still confused.
 I think you should correct this post.

-Every dictionary that I have checked agrees with those definitions.
-“Biweekly” and “bimonthly” both have two distinctly different definitions, so I can understand why you are confused.
+Every dictionary we have checked agrees with those definitions.
+“Biweekly” and “bimonthly” both have two distinctly different definitions, so we can understand why you are confused.
 If you ever subscribe to a biweekly or bimonthly publication, you will need to make sure you understand the terms.

 I guess the main purpose of language is clear communication – picking the shortest way of writing or saying something isn’t always the best option.